 Modern slavery is described as a range of exploitative practices including human trafficking, forced labour, child labour, and where threats or deception are used to exploit victims and undermine or deprive them of their freedom.

 Santos acknowledges the importance of tackling this serious issue and the actions that we can apply to our extensive supply chain.

-Read more about our initial 12-month action plan and three-year road map in our Modern Slavery Statement.
+Read more about our three-year road map in our Modern Slavery Statement.